MONEY IS JUST PAPERWORK

 222 East Georgia St.

 I’ve been working a grant with Project Space so we can have this exhibit for SWARM (Vancouver’s Artist Run Centres anual art extravaganza) in early September.
 While we haven’t received any funding yet we are going to go ahead regardless.
 This will be my next major solo exhibition.

-Money is Just Paperwork (MiJP) explores the value of printed paper and the authenticity of print artifacts through a series of analogue collage works, a print-on-demand publication and a panel discussion (distributed via podcast).
+Money is Just Paperwork explores the value of printed paper and the authenticity of print artifacts through analogue collage works, a print-on-demand publication and a panel discussion (distributed via podcast).

 Printed paper money, which evolved from promissory notes, obtains fluctuating values assigned by independent investment banking organizations, cultures and governments.
 Paper bills hold the value of their denominations, and over time become more valuable when the edition of a print is out of circulation (similar to other printed matter, such as hockey cards or vintage publications).
 However, as these objects of exchange become more valuable to collectors they assume increasing irrelevance in world economies: As major money movements occur almost exclusively by digital means, the bills that the majority of society uses are transformed into tokens of small exchange.

 Grskovic will source vintage issues of mass-market magazines like Popular Science and Mechanics, Life or National Geographic from online retailers.
 He will collect images of money, gold and jewelry, which he will arrange in compositions that deal with representations of wealth and the value of printed paper.
 This treatment will explore these physical objects’ lack intrinsic value, but will also present them as more precious than their original states by framing them as art and therefore infusing them with social capital.